-Do they need encouragement, prompting or physical help to dress and undress during the day?
+Q58: Do they need encouragement, prompting, or assistance to dress and undress during the day?

-Tick Yes at the top of the page and fill in 'how often' and 'how long each time'.
-Give details in the main box below if, in connection with getting dressed or undressed:
+Tick Yes at the top of the page if, in connection with getting dressed or undressed:

-- your child takes longer than other children of the same age, or it causes them pain, discomfort or distress - you have to provide more help, or help of a different kind, than for other children of the same age - your child has to be watched over more closely than other children of the same age - your child needs more telling or encouragement or needs to be told or encouraged in a different way to other children.
+- Your child takes longer than other children of the same age, or it causes them pain, discomfort or distress - You have to provide more help, or help of a different kind, than for other children of the same age - Your child has to be watched over more closely than other children of the same age - Your child needs more telling or encouragement or needs to be told or encouraged in a different way to other children.